kundansingh27feb/kubernetes/3- Deployment/README.md

 ## 1. Apply the Deployment

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Save the above YAML to a file (e.g., nginx-deployment.yaml) and apply it:
+Save the above YAML to a file (e.g., nginx-deployment.yaml) and apply it:

-`kubectl apply -f nginx-deployment.yaml`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`kubectl apply -f nginx-deployment.yaml`

 ## 2. Update the Deployment

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To update the Deployment, for example to a new version of the Nginx image, modify the image field in the YAML file:
+To update the Deployment, for example to a new version of the Nginx image, modify the image field in the YAML file:

-`kubectl edit deployment nginx-deployment`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`kubectl edit deployment nginx-deployment`

 ```
 spec: